iPhoneography: Master Class - The Next Level of iPhone Photography

 Adobe Photoshop Camera - Fun approach to making photos.
 Use the included "lenses" to create something more than a snapshot.

-Apple iMovie - Create movie sequences.
+Adobe Premiere Rush - Create movie sequences.
 Add audio and effects to your movies.

 Google Snapseed - All-inclusive photo camera and editing app.
 Useful for quick edits and extensive filters.